christianthomsenff/cordova-snapkit-plugin/README.md

 window.AdKit.playAd(slotId)
 ```

-If you request more than one ad of a certain type on iOS, the one you loaded most recently will play.
+If you request more than one ad of the same type on iOS, the one loaded most recent will play.

 ## 4.3.3 Events